mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 +++
-title       = "Betting on the BEAM" date        = 2024-12-17
+title       = "Betting on BEAM" date        = 2024-12-17
 description = """
 Bogdan/Björn's Erlang Abstract Machine has been called the "soul of Erlang and Elixir."
 In this post